learn-co-students/js-from-dom-to-node-bootcamp-prep-000/README.md

 Hello, World!
 ```

 Woot!
 It worked.
 You just wrote your first javascript outside of the browser.
+Now let's submit it back to learn.
+In your terminal type `learn submit`.
+This will send your code up to Learn and you may move on to the next lesson.

 #### Possible Errors